 First Sergeants in the Army and Marines

-In the Marine Corps, selective E-7s are chosen to become First Sergeants upon promotion to E-8.
+In the Marine Corps, selective E-7s are chosen to become first sergeants upon promotion to E-8.
 These select few are then awarded a new MOS and can be assigned first sergeant duties in any type of unit, regardless of their original MOS.

 First Sergeants in the Air Force

 The first tour is for three years.
-About two years into the tour, the member can apply for another three-year tour, and, depending on Air Force needs, may be selected for a second tour.
-Like the Marine Corps, an Air Force First Sergeant can be assigned to first sergeant duties in any type of squadron, regardless of what their previous AFSC (job) was.
+About two years into the tour, the member can apply for another three-year tour and, depending on Air Force needs, may be selected for a second tour.
+Like the Marine Corps, an Air Force first sergeant can be assigned to first sergeant duties in any type of squadron, regardless of what their previous job, or Air Force Specialty Code (AFSC), was.

 Because of the high degree of responsibility and performance required for first sergeants, members returning to their previous jobs after this three-year tour will likely be much more competitive for promotion.

-The Importance of the First Sergeant
+History of the First Sergeant

-The history of the First Sergeant in the American Army
+First Sergeant in the U.S. Army

-Since the First Sergeant was responsible for the entire company, he was, in Von Steuben's words, "not to go on duty, unless with the whole company, but is to be in camp quarters to answer any call that may be made."
+Since the first sergeant was responsible for the entire company, he was, in von Steuben's words, "not to go on duty, unless with the whole company, but is to be in camp quarters to answer any call that may be made."

 First Sergeant as "Top Kick" and "First Shirt"

-In the Air Force, a first sergeant is often referred to as "shirt," or "first shirt."
-In spite of the fact that the Air Force is a fairly young service (1947), nobody seems to know where the nickname "shirt" originated, but it has stuck around and led to spin-off nicknames.
-Prospective first sergeants who are "shadowing" Air Force First Sergeants are known as "Under Shirts", whereas Air Force NCOs who temporarily fill in for the first sergeant when the "shirt" is on leave, deployment, or TDY, are often referred to as "T-Shirt" (in which the "T" stands for "temporary").
+In the Air Force, a first sergeant is often referred to as "Shirt," or "First Shirt."
+The origins of this term remain a mystery, but it has stuck around and led to spin-off nicknames: Prospective first sergeants who are shadowing Air Force first sergeants are known as "Undershirts" and Air Force NCOs who temporarily fill in for the first sergeant when the "Shirt" is on leave are often referred to as "T-shirt" (in which the "T" stands for "temporary").